Read This First

 Prompt 3: AI fact-checking responses have the advantage of being dispassionate.
 Provide a full list of the potential advantages.

-The section turns on Summary of Advantages.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Summary of Advantages in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around checking responses have the advantage of being dispassionate, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around checking responses have the advantage of being dispassionate, so the page closes with a more usable judgment.

 Objective Assessment